 Please read our important disclaimers before using this content

 A note on scope: this piece describes population-level tendencies, not universal rules.
-"Masculine socialization" here refers to the norms a person is raised under — not an essentialist claim about biology — and the patterns below can show up in trans men, nonbinary people, and anyone, including women, socialized under similar norms.
-The statistics and crisis resources cited are US-specific; prevalence figures, laws, and available resources vary by jurisdiction and are not represented as global.
+"Masculine socialization" refers to the norms a person is raised under — not an essentialist claim about biology — and these patterns can show up in trans men, nonbinary people, and anyone socialized under similar norms.
+Statistics and crisis resources are US-specific.

 - C-PTSD is a recognized condition involving the core symptoms of PTSD plus persistent disturbances in self-organization — emotion dysregulation, negative self-concept, and relationship difficulties.1